United States Custom House (Charleston, South Carolina): Post-Civil War construction

 During the war, the building was damaged by shelling.
 In 1870, construction resumed.
 The original marble came from Hastings, New York.
 Because that quarry was abandoned, new marble was obtained from Tuckahoe, New Jersey.
 Alfred B. Mullett prepared revised drawings.
 Alterations made at his direction included the loss of the dome, the elimination of the north and south porticoes, and changes to the west entrance.
 The dome in Ammi B. Young's original design was replaced in 1876 with skylights that covered a two-story, square cortile or inside patio.
 Fluted Corinthian columns surround the iron second floor gallery.
 The gallery is ornamented with fluted pilasters.
 The north and south porticoes were probably converted to office space at this stage.

 The windows are rectangular with pediments.
 The portico entrance doors are also pediment-ed.
 The buildings were topped with an entablature with architrave and an unadorned frieze with a dentiled cornice.
 The building has a low roof with an open balustrade.

 Construction was completed in 1879.
 The total cost of construction was about US$2,806,000.

 Later history

 The steps on the east facade, shown here in 2014, are frequently used as seating for special events.

+Another view of the east facade in 2025.